-Ministerial approval is required for transactions relating to non-commercial assistance, and variations to interest rates.
+Ministerial approval is required for transactions relating to non-commercial assistance.

 Contracts with Senior Officers

 Board members do not have an interest in any existing or proposed contract made with the Authority.
 The Authority does not employ any senior officers.
 Keystart staff administer the operations of the Authority in accordance with the Service Level Agreement (SLA) that exists between Keystart and the Authority.